Rakwa/CoqTL/fr.inria.atlanmod.coqtl.coq/preservation/README.md

 This folder contains an evaluation for the article entitled **Deep Specification and Proof Preservation for the CoqTL Transformation Language**.

-The goal of this evaluation is to show that CoqTL, under different evolution scenarios, can preserve or don't preserve 4 kinds of artifect:
+The goal of this evaluation is to show that CoqTL, under different evolution scenarios, can preserve or don't preserve 4 kinds of artifact:
   * User proofs on base specification (USoBS)
   * User proofs on child specification (USoCS)
   * Base specification certification (BSC)